LilithTundrus/e621-API-Docs/docs/Dmail.md

 ### List

 List a set of your dmails based on given parameters.
-If none are given you will get your most recent sent and received dmails excluding `hidden` dmails
+If no parameters are given you will get your most recent sent and received dmails excluding `hidden` dmails

 Base URL is `https://e621.net/dmail/inbox.json`